 When an operation does not fully meet the standards of a qualified transaction, that transaction appears in the “mid-qualified” category.
 For instance, many rewards cards, as well as cards with missing or incomplete information, are mid-qualified cards.
 These types of transactions are riskier for the credit card processor and may cost the merchant more money.

 Another example of a mid-qualified transaction occurs when a customer’s credit card number gets entered into the credit card terminal instead of being swiped.
 This manual entry adds an extra step to the typical credit card processing procedures, which may translate to a higher fee rate for you.
 Business owners who don’t batch transactions every 24 hours may also be subject to a higher fee schedule.

 Nonqualified transactions come with the highest fees for business owners.
 While these types of transactions do not necessarily ring a death knell for your business, you should be ready for high rates.
-These types of operations involve cards issued by state and federal governments and credit cards issued outside the U.S. If your business is in a riskier industry, then you might have a high-risk merchant account and be subject to many nonqualified transactions.
+These types of operations involve cards issued by state and federal governments and credit cards issued outside the U.S. If your business is in a riskier industry, then you might have the best high-risk merchant account and be subject to many nonqualified transactions.